GivenCingco/Modulus-Python-Web-Application-/README.md

 ## Test the changes

-- Test your Lambda function like we did in 'Module 2: Create a Lambda function'.
+- Test your Lambda function like we did in [Module 2: Create a Lambda function](https://github.com/GivenCingco/Modulus-Python-Web-Application-/blob/main/README.md#module-2-create-a-lambda-function).
 -